preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/omnia-feed/tabs-omnia-feed/index.rst

 For the detailed options, read the options carefully.
 They should be self explanatory.

-**General note**: For a user to be able to receive e-mails, the acccount must be e-mail enabled.

 Link tab
 **********
 For Link tabs, the following settings are available: